 On-Leave Status and Continuous Enrollment

 Graduate students are required to maintain graduate status during their program of study.
-Students who need to take one quarter or several quarters off can apply for On-Leave status.
+Students who need to take one quarter or several quarters off can by apply for On-Leave status.
 Failure to maintain either continuous enrollment or On-Leave status constitutes evidence for the Graduate School that the student has resigned from the Graduate Program.
 Returning from that status requires a formal petitioning for reinstatement to the University of Washington.

 The Graduate School normally allows six years to complete a Master’s degree and ten years for a doctoral degree.
 Periods spent On-Leave or out of status are included in this count.

 Students requesting On-Leave status must submit an online Request for On-Leave Status via MyGrad.
 For a given quarter students can submit the request during the quarter and as early as two weeks prior to the first day of instruction.
-Pre-registered students must officially withdraw via MyUW or in person at the Registration office prior to the rst day of the quarter.
+Pre-registered students must officially withdraw via MyUW or in person at the Registration office prior to the first day of the quarter.
 Students who are/were registered at any time during the quarter are not eligible for On-Leave status.
 On-Leave status is granted on a quarterly basis and requires the graduate student is in good standing.
 Refer to Graduate School Memorandum 9 for more details.

 The Department needs to review/approve every On-Leave status request.
 On-Leave status is typically limited to a total of one year maximum.